allgor-tech/TEST_WIKIPEDIA/README.md

-Hi, this is a little Playwright autotest with Docker to check language change in Wikipedia.
+Hi, this is a little Playwright autotest with Docker to check language change on Wikipedia.

 # Test Case: Wikipedia Language Change